econhyungjinkim/econhyungjinkim.github.io/_pages/about.md

 My name is Hyungjin (Hyung-Jin) Kim, but everyone simply calls me Jin.

-I am a Ph.D.
+I am an applied microeconomist and a Ph.D.
 Candidate in the Department of Economics at the University of Pittsburgh.
-I am an applied microeconomist with research interests in Empirical Industrial Organization, Health Economics, and Machine Learning.

 Primary Field: Empirical Industrial Organization, Health Economics, and Machine Learning

-Secondary Field: Applied Econometrics
+Secondary Field: Applied Economics, Applied Econometrics

 I am on the job market this 2023-24 academic year and will be available for interviews.

 4523 Wesley W.Posvar Hall \\